Lexical hypothesis: Juri Apresjan and the Moscow Semantic School

-In the 1970s, Juri Apresjan, a thought leader of the Moscow Semantic School, developed the systemic, or systematic, approach to lexicography which utilizes the concept of the language picture of the world.
-This concept is also called the naive picture of the world in order to stress the non-scientific view of the world which is imprinted in natural language.
+During the 1970s, Juri Apresjan, a founder of the Moscow Semantic School, developed the systemic, or systematic, method of lexicography which utilizes the concept of the language picture of the world.
+This concept is also termed the naive picture of the world in order to stress the non-scientific description of the world which is found in natural language.
 In his book "Systematic Lexicography", which was published in English in 2000, J.D.Apresjan puts forward the idea of building dictionaries on the basis of "reconstructing the so-called naive picture of the world, or the "world-view", underlying the partly universal and partly language specific pattern of conceptualizations inherent in any natural language".
 In his opinion, the general world-view can be fragmented into different more local pictures of reality, such as naive geometry, naive physics, naive psychology, and so forth.
 In particular, one chapter of the book Apresjan allots to the description of lexicographic reconstruction of the language picture of the human being in the Russian language.
-Later on, Apresjan's work laid basis for Sergey Golubkov's further attempts to build "the language personality theory" which would be different from other lexically-based personality theories (e.g. by Allport, Cattell, Eysenck, etc.) due to its meronomic (partonomic) nature versus the taxonomic nature of the previously mentioned personality theories.
+Later, Apresjan's work was the basis for Sergey Golubkov's further attempts to build "the language personality theory" which would be different from other lexically-based personality theories (e.g. by Allport, Cattell, Eysenck, etc.) due to its meronomic (partonomic) nature versus the taxonomic nature of the previously mentioned personality theories.

 Psycholexical studies of values

-In addition to research on personality, the psycholexical approach has also been applied to the study of values in multiple languages, providing a contrast with theory-driven approaches such as Schwartz's Theory of Basic Human Values.
+In addition to research on personality, the psycholexical method has also been applied to the study of values in multiple languages, providing a contrast with theory-driven approaches such as Schwartz's Theory of Basic Human Values.

 Similar concepts

 Philosophy

-Concepts similar to the lexical hypothesis are at the root of ordinary language philosophy.
-Similar to the use of the lexical hypothesis to understand personality, ordinary language philosophers propose that philosophical problems can be solved or better understood through an exploration of everyday language.
-In his essay "A Plea for Excuses," J. L. Austin cited three main justifications for this approach: words are tools, words are not only facts or things, and commonly used words "embod[y] all the distinctions men have found worth drawing...we are using a sharpened awareness of words to sharpen our perception of, though not as the final arbiter of, the phenomena."
+Concepts similar to the lexical hypothesis are basic to ordinary language philosophy.
+Similar to the use of the lexical hypothesis to understand personality, ordinary language philosophers propose that philosophical problems can be solved or better understood by an examination of everyday language.
+In his essay "A Plea for Excuses," J. L. Austin cited three main justifications for this method: words are tools, words are not only facts or objects, and commonly used words "embod[y] all the distinctions men have found worth drawing...we are using a sharpened awareness of words to sharpen our perception of, though not as the final arbiter of, the phenomena".

 Criticism

-Despite its widespread use in the study of personality, the lexical hypothesis has been challenged for a number of reasons.
-The following list describes some of the major critiques levelled against the lexical hypothesis and personality models founded on psycholexical studies.
+Despite its widespread use for the study of personality, the lexical hypothesis has been challenged for a number of reasons.
+The following list describes some of the major critiques of the lexical hypothesis and personality models based on psycholexical studies.